 5. Visit Winston Churchill’s favorite town: Câmara de Lobos

 Discover the charming seaside town of Câmara de Lobos in Madeira.
 Winston Churchill’s favourite town.
-In Câmara de Lobos you will see a beautiful traditional village by the sea with colourful fishing boats, cobbled streets, seaside promenade, a beach and a lot more which we invite you to discover in this post.
+In Câmara de Lobos you will see a beautiful traditional village by the sea with colorful fishing boats, cobbled streets, a seaside promenade, a beach, and a lot more which we invite you to discover in this post.

 Câmara de Lobos is one of the main tourist attractions in Madeira due to its charm.
 It was built around a long natural harbor created by the black basalt rock which contrasts with the turquoise waters.
 It’s a beautiful and very picturesque place.